ucan-wg/ucan-http-bearer-token/README.md

 ## 4.1 Why disallow duplicate headers?

 Duplicate headers are not handled consistenly by all clients.
-Restricting to a single field is the simplest cross-client .
+Restricting to a single field is the simplest cross-client solution to this, as long as the spec is followed.

 ## 4.2 Why not include the UCAN CIDs?